 NOTE: Replace the alphabet F with the corresponding letter that denotes the external storage connected to your PC.

-4. Check for Faulty Cables
+4. Check for Faulty Cablesย

-Also, ensure that the USB ports on the PC have no issues on them.
-Go to a nearby service center and have your computer’s USB port checked for any issues.
+Also, ensure that the PCโ€™s USB ports are in good working order.
+Go to a nearby service center and check your computerโ€™s USB port for any issues.

 5. Change the Device Transfer Mode